 Microsoft doesn’t account for the thousands of different hardware combinations.
 So, it’s impossible to optimize the operating system to work correctly.

 Moreover, the updates increase the demand for processing power and RAM space from aging hardware.
-This is why it’s often better to run an outdated Windows version on an old PC.
+This is why running an outdated Windows version on an old PC is sometimes better.

 Fans get slower over time, but it’s not an issue unless your PC is over ten years old.